lisaro82/Arvato-Financial-Services/README.md

 The final results are discussed in detail.
 Exploration as to why some techniques worked better than others, or how improvements were made are documented.

-In this section, your modelâ€™s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
+In this section, your modelâ??s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
 You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
 Questions to ask yourself when writing this section:

     Are the final results found stronger than the benchmark result reported earlier?
     Have you thoroughly analyzed and discussed the final solution?